bilals12/interviewpractice/sampleqs.md

 2. what's the difference between virtualization and containerization?

+- virtualization: create virtual instances of physical hardware to run multiple operating systems

+- containerization: app code, configs, dependencies all encapsulated into a single object that runs consistently across any environment

+- VMs are fully isolated with their own OS

+- containers share host's kernel but isolate app process

+- containers are lighter and more efficient than VMs (quicker start times, less overhead)

 3. what are the benefits of using VMs?

+- strong isolation (different OSs can run on same hardware)

+- enhanced security

+- easy backup, replication, migration

+- flexibility

+- distributes hardware's compute among several environments

 4. how does hypervisor software work?

+- abstracts hardware (CPU, memory, storage) and distributes across VMs

+- operates at a layer above physical hardware and below VMs (enables multiple OS to share a single hardware host)

+- 2 types: bare metal (runs directly on host hardware) and hosted (runs on conventional OS as an app)

 5. what are containers? how are they used?

+- lightweight executable units (package of app code, libraries, dependencies in single object)

+- share host's kernel but run in isolated user spaces

+- ensure apps run quickly and reliably across different envs

+- more efficient use of resources

+- facilitate CI/CD by allowing devs to create/deploy/scale apps more easily and consistently

 ## medium